amiller-phys/MasterThesis/README.md

 ## Program Notes:

 * Creates multiple plots (i.e. Phase Portraits) on the same graph (useful for creating multiple pendulum, spring phase portraits).
-* This was *not* used to create time-series for the two pendulums, as that was part of one simulation.
+* This was *not* used to create time-series for the coupled clocks, as that was part of one simulation.

 =====================================================================